 • Roast one or more whole chickens or a number of chicken breasts.
 Or cook them in your CrockPot.
 Shred or chop the meat for tacos, chicken salad, Chef’s salad or Greek salad with chicken.
 It can also be used in a quick chicken and vegetable stir fry.
 Freeze extra meat for a super-busy day.

 • Make a batch or double batch of granola.
 Granola makes a wonderful real food breakfast or snack.
 Store-bought granola can be high in fat and sugar, but when you make it yourself you control the ingredients.
 I usually make a double batch of my As-You-Like-It Granola because it requires almost no additional work.
 And my family eats it so quickly that a single batch is gone in a flash!

 • Package snacks for the week so they’re ready to “grab and go.”
 Fill sandwich bags or small containers with popcorn, whole grain crackers, cheese, grapes, granola, healthy muffins and other items so that family members can grab them easily for lunches or quick snacks.
 Make up small containers of real yogurt and fruit (fresh or frozen), rather than relying on packaged fruit yogurt that contains a lot of sugar.

 Be sure to download our printable Healthy Eating Tips Checklist and post it on your refrigerator or pantry door.
-And for more quick and healthy food tips and tricks, download our free, no-obligation ebook, 24 Quick and Healthy Family Meals.
-And check out 8 more healthy eating hacks. and weekly food prep tips that help you prep food on the weekend to eat healthy all week.
+And for more quick and healthy food tips and tricks, download our free ebook, 20 Quick and Healthy Family Meals.
+And check out our weekly food prep tips that help you prep food on the weekend to eat healthy all week.